dalibo/temboard/CONTRIBUTING.md

 The `tests/` directory contains a pytest project to tests UI and agent integration using Selenium.

+On Debian your UNIX user must be in the ssl-cert group to run the tests.
+Be careful, the tests will use the local installation of temboard if it exists instead of dev files.
+To run the tests locally it is better not to have temboard installed.

 Execute these tests right from your virtualenv, using pytest:

 ``` console